On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: The stochastic Newton algorithm

 \begin{theo} Under Assumptions \ref{(A1)},\ref{(A2)}, \ref{(H1)}, \ref{(H2a)} and \ref{(H2b)}, the iterates of the stochastic Newton algorithm given in \eqref{algo:sto_newton_iterate} satisfy

-with $\Sigma = \Sigma (\theta) := \mathbb{E}\left[ \nabla_{h} g (X , \theta ) \nabla_{h} g (X , \theta )^{T} \right] $. \end{theo} The proof is given in Supplementary Materials \ref{app:proof_tlc_SN}.
-In Theorem \ref{thetatlc}, the estimates \eqref{algo:sto_newton_iterate} of the SNA are ensured to be asymptotically efficient provided usual assumptions on the functional $G$ matching the ones made in \cite{PolyakJud92,Pel00,GB2017}.
+with $\Sigma = \Sigma (\theta) := \mathbb{E}\left[ \nabla_{h} g (X , \theta ) \nabla_{h} g (X , \theta )^{T} \right] $. \end{theo} The proof is given in Appendix \ref{app:proof_tlc_SN}.
+In Theorem \ref{thetatlc}, the SNA estimates \eqref{algo:sto_newton_iterate} are ensured to be asymptotically efficient provided usual assumptions on the functional $G$ matching the ones made in \cite{PolyakJud92,Pel00,GB2017}.
 This result highlights the benefit of stochastic Newton algorithms over standard online gradient methods, which have been shown not to be asymptotically optimal \cite{pelletier1998almost}, unless considering an averaged version \cite{Pel00}.

 Note that this result has been achieved independently of the work of \cite{LP2020}.